Rodgers and Hammerstein's Carousel set design Carousel set rental

 This set design for “The Mystery of Edwin Drood” was for a production by Denton Community Theatre, Denton, Texas.
 It was staged October 29 through November 7, 2010.

-The design involves one set piece -- a “false proscenium” -- behind which is a rear-projection screen.
+The design involves one set piece – a “false proscenium” – behind which is a rear-projection screen.
 Video is projected on the screen that simulates 1880’s period scenic backdrops, curtains, and special effects.
-The videos come from files on a computer.
-The computer is not included in the rental, as well as the rear-projection screen.
+The videos are embedded in either an Apple Keynote file, or as a Qlab file, if you have that license.
+The computer is not included in the rental, nor is the rear-projection screen.

-The "false proscenium" is approximately 12 ft. tall by 16 ft. wide and 4 inches deep.
+The “false proscenium” is approximately 12 ft. tall by 16 ft. wide and 4 inches deep.
 The rear projection screen is 10.5 ft. tall by 15 ft. wide.
-The video segments are Quicktime movies embedded in a Keynote file running on a Macintosh computer.
+The videos were produced in a 4:3 ratio.

 Package includes: